lamby/whydoesaptnotusehttps.com/index.md

 particularly before [CVE-2019-3462](https://lists.debian.org/debian-security-announce/2019/msg00010.html).
 It does not represent my personal opinion nor that of Debian/Ubuntu.)
 </small>

-## tl;dr
+## Does HTTPS guarantee the integrity of packages?

 https is used to prevent intruders from being able to listen to communications between you and websites you visit, as well as to avoid data being modified without your knowledge.

+HTTPS can not detect if malicious tampering has occurred on the disks of the server you are downloading from.
+There is little point "securely" transfering a compromised package.

+## How does APT guard against tampering?

-However, files obtained by APT are accompanied by their own signature which allows your system to check they originated from your distribution.
+Files obtained by APT are accompanied by their own signature which allows your system to check they originated from your distribution.

 These signatures are checked against a small set of trusted keys already stored on your computer.
 Downloaded files are rejected by APT